neilpricetw/kubernetes-security-nodejs-mysql/README.md

           secret:
             secretName: node-secrets
 ```
-It references a new Kubernetes secret (see secrets.yaml) which needs to be applied to the cluster before the node.yaml is applied.
+It references a new Kubernetes secret (see secrets.yaml) which needs to be applied to the cluster before mysql.yaml and node.yaml are applied.
 This secrets.yaml file should not have the actual values (secrets) hard coded in, there should be placeholders that get updated in the CI/CD pipeline which retrieves the secret data from a key safe or vault service and updates the values.
 You will also need to change the application code to retrieve the data from the files and unencode them, see below in index.js:
 ```
 const con = mysql.createConnection({
   host: fs.readFileSync("/etc/node-details/host").toString(),